astrism/yammersfdc/README.md

 #Yammer anywhere in Salesforce.com
 ##Why?

-reword..

 If your company has yammer and salesforce.com, this is relevant to you.
 Yammer has developed a very easy to integrate javascript sdk which allows you easily integrate any Yammer feed with very few lines of code.
-This is ideal for any company looking to make their internal software more tightly integrated. **internal user experience more tightly integrated**
+This is ideal for any company looking to make their internal software more tightly integrated.

-reword..

-The measure of an apps longevity nowadays relys on the applications' ability to be easily integrated.
+The measure of an application's longevity relys on its ability to be easily integrated.
 How well does it play with others (i.e. is there an API)!?
 Yammer does a great job enabling itself to be 'easily' integrated.

 ##Elephant in the room, Chatter
 Isn't Yammer just like Chatter?
 Why do I need Chatter if I have Yammer?
 We aren't trying to answer all these questions, but there are some differences between the two architectures which are important to point out.